supermemo-wiki/SuperMemo.Wiki/community/events/hackathons/2021-supermemo-code-1.md

 While it isn't required to be familiar with SMA plugin writing, it is strongly encouraged.
 Similarly, decent fluency with the C# programming language is recommended.

-Any preparation you make in those two aspects will **make the event more enjoyable for you**.
+Any preparation you put into those two aspects will **make the event more enjoyable for you**.

 - [Plugin development *Learn the basics of plugin writing with SMA.*](https://dev.supermemo.wiki/)
 - [Coding puzzles *Online games to practice programming concepts.*](https://www.codingame.com/training)